pamecng/Getting-and-cleaning-data---course-project/CodeBook.md

 test_activity <- "y_test.txt" #Contains test data of activities’code labels
 activities <- activity labels

-II.
+III.
 Create a tidy dataset: Data cleaning performed in 5 steps:

 Step 1: Merges the training and the test sets to create one data set.
 The training and test datasets were merged to create one preliminary data set.